HenryNDH/HenryNDH/README.md

 ## Hello! 👋

-I'm **Henry Nguyen**, a software developer passionate about web and Android development.
+I'm **Henry Nguyen**, a software developer passionate about Web and Android development.
 Welcome to my GitHub profile where you can explore my projects, contributions, and repositories.

 ## About Me